reena2703/OrderManagementSystem/README.md

 - **Cascading Deletes:** Customer deletion removes all their orders.

 ---

+### Assumptions

+- Customer and product IDs are generated as UUIDs.
+- Data is persisted in JSON files in the project root directory.
+- Deleting a customer also deletes all their orders.
+- Product price updates only affect future orders.
+- No authentication or user roles are implemented.

+---
 ## Key Design Decisions

 - **Document Embedding:** Orders store embedded details (not just IDs), optimizing for reads and historical accuracy.